Nightlase Non-Surgical Laser Treatment

 When coming in for your first treatment, you can expect our care team to make sure you are comfortable throughout the entire laser procedure from start to finish.
 During the treatment, we use lasers to gently penetrate the oral mucosa tissue to cause it to contract and tighten.
 Our patients will visit us for three separate treatment sessions over a six-week period to get the results they need to sleep better.

-At the office of Andrew Cohen, DMD and Associates, we are committed to helping you improve your oral and overall health so that you can enjoy a healthy lifestyle.
-Our dentist provide sleep apnea therapy to help you breathe more easily at night and get the rest you need.
+At the office of Andrew Cohen, DMD, we are committed to helping you improve your oral and overall health so that you can enjoy a healthy lifestyle.
+Our dentist provides sleep apnea therapy to help you breathe more easily at night and get the rest you need.
 When you visit our office, you can count on us to listen to your concerns and provide you with the information you need to make the decisions that are right for you.

 Common symptoms of sleep apnea include: